flutter/website/src/docs/perf/app-size.md

 ---

 Many developers are concerned with the size of their compiled app.
-As the APK, app bundle, or IPA version of a Flutter app is self contained, and holds all the code and assets needed to run the app, its size can be a concern.
+As the APK, app bundle, or IPA version of a Flutter app is self-contained and holds all the code and assets needed to run the app, its size can be a concern.
 The larger an app, the more space it requires on a device, the longer it takes to download, and it may break the limit of useful features like Android instant apps.